 Available at US Woom Bikes

 Coolest Looks: Schwinn's Fair Lady

-We love the retro styling of this Schwinn newbie: It's got the looks of bikes long gone (it's a replica of the classic Sting Ray!), but the safety technology of today's industry standards.
+We love the retro styling of this Schwinn cruiser: It's got the look of bikes long gone (it's a replica of the classic Sting Ray!), but the safety technology of today's industry standards.
 The bike features Schwinn's signature "Smart Start" technology, which means that everything from the pedal width (it now matches the width of a child's hips) to the seats and handlebars are designed to make riding a bike easier, safer and more comfortable for kids.
-To make things simple for new riders, the bike has a single speed drive train and an intuitive rear coaster brake.
+To make things simple for new riders, the bike has a single-speed drive train and an intuitive rear coaster brake.

 For kids ages 6 years to 9 years